 |Place of Publication||London|

 |Publication status||Published - Apr 2020|

 Cervin, G. (2020).
 Acrobatisation and establishment of pixie-style women’s artistic gymnastics.
-In R. Kerr, N. Barker-Ruchti, C. Stewart, & G. Kerr (Eds.), Women's Artistic Gymnastics: The socio-cultural story of Women's Artistic Gymnastics (1 ed.).
-London: Routledge.
+In R. Kerr, N. Barker-Ruchti, C. Stewart, & G. Kerr (Eds.), Women's Artistic Gymnastics: Socio-cultural Perspectives (1 ed.).
+Routledge.